kelbelss/ethflo-contracts/README.md

 ![EthFlo Logo](./images/textandlogo.png)

-**EthFlo, derived from the Latin word 'Efflo' meaning 'to blossom', is a crowdfunding platform which embodies the spirit of potential and growth, utilising smart contracts built with Solidity and Foundry.**
+*EthFlo, derived from the Latin word 'Efflo' meaning 'to blossom', is a crowdfunding platform which embodies the spirit of potential and growth, utilising smart contracts built with Solidity and Foundry.*

-## About
+## About 📄

 EthFlo is a fundraising platform that allows users to create a fundraiser or donate to other users and gain ERC20 tokens as rewards in proportion to their contribution.